laizehua/Simpler-Grassmannians/README.md

 As a result, the current code is totally not satisfactory.
 The code use 4 different classes to solve 2 specific problems by 2 different framework.
 The formula derived in the paper only works for 2k<= n.
 So the code only works for the case 2k<= n.

+main is for the plots. main2 is for the wall time.

 If you have any problems.
 Please contact <laizehua@uchicago.edu>